elywin/Devpost/_posts/2021-06-13-DeployingDjangoHeroku.md

 In the runtime.txt file add the following line specifying the correct Python version in regards to your django app environment.

 > python-3.9.2

+3. Install the following packages in the environment

+> pip install gunicorn dj-database-url whitenoise

+> pip install psycopg2-binary

+**Note** Check this [article](https://devcenter.heroku.com/articles/django-app-configuration) out to see why you need these pacakages